formkiq/formkiq-client-sdk-python/docs/OnlyofficeApi.md

 Create onlyoffice document

-Provide ONLYOFFICE integration for the creation of new documents; ONLY available with FormKiQ Enterprise
+Provide ONLYOFFICE integration for the creation of new documents; available as an Add-On Module

 ### Example